drlholloway/diy-guitar-effects/README.md

 ### ICs
 For anything in production, Tayda or Mouser, after than take a look at Stomp Box Parts or Small Bear Electronics.

+### Enclosures
+Tayda has a great selection and very reasonable prices.
+You can also look at Stomp Box Parts, Love My Switches, Stomp Box Supply, and sometimes Mouser.
+My standard go to is Tayda for everything personal.
+For anything I'm going to sell I'd make sure I'm getting a Hammond or Gorva enclosure.

+### Knobs
+Love My Switches or Tayda are my two go to places for knobs.
+I really like the smaller aluminum knobs which Love My Switches sell but Tayda has some great choices too.

+### Switches & Foot Switches
+Tayda has almost all the switches you are going to need from SPST, SPDT, DPDT, etc. They've also got a great selection of rotary switches as well.
+If Tayda doesn't have them, I look to Love My Switches or Stomp Box Parts.
+Small Bear Electronics also carries many as well.

+### 1/4 Audio Jacks
+By now, you can guess, the default is Tayda.
+From there I'd look at Mouser, Stomp Box Parts and Small Bear.
+Love My Switches is pretty good too.

+### DC Jacks
+Tayda, Mouser or Stomp Box Parts for almost all of them.
+I believe Small Bear Electronics has a nice really slim one great for tight builds.
+I like to get ones that fix on the outside to give more room on the inside of the box when building for myself.
+It makes it easier to remove everything and test if there is something wrong.

+### Wire
+I'm going to totally ape AionFX here and suggest you just use this [wire](https://smallbear-electronics.mybigcommerce.com/22-pre-bond-colors-50-ft-spool/) from Small Bear Electronics.